funkyremi/well-level/README.md

 # Well Level

-Project to check well water level.
+Well water level as an API ⛲️.

 ## Hardware